 • Māori and Pacific populations in Canterbury have a markedly younger age structure than the total population, due to higher birth rates

-• The most common birthplace for overseas-born people living in Canterbury in 2018 was Asia (37%), followed by UK and Ireland (28%) and Australia (17%).
+• The most common birthplace for overseas-born people living in Canterbury in 2023 was Asia (39%), followed by Europe (31%).
+Over three-quarters of those born in Europe stated the United Kingdom or Ireland as their birthplace.

 About this information

-This section is hosted by Environment Canterbury for the Canterbury Policy Forum.
+This section is hosted by us for the Canterbury Policy Forum.
 Information comes from official statistics collected and published by Statistics New Zealand.
 While every care has been taken in presenting this information, we cannot accept any liability for errors of fact or interpretation.
-Read the most current releases from Statistics New Zealand.